 - B.S., Florida State University, 1980

-Ann is actively involved in the National Prescription Opiate Litigation MDL targeting alleged deceptive marketing and overdistribution of opioid painkillers that is believed to have fueled the opioid crisis.
+Ann is actively involved in the National Prescription Opiate Litigation MDL targeting alleged deceptive marketing and overdistribution that is believed to have fueled the opioid crisis.
 Ann also joined Motley Rice co-founder Joe Rice in negotiations in the Volkswagen Diesel Emissions Fraud class action for consumers whose vehicles were designed to bypass regulations.
 The nearly $15 billion settlement for 2.0-liter vehicles is the largest consumer auto-related consumer class action in U.S. history, and among the fastest reached of its kind.
 She also engaged in negotiations throughout Takata Corp.’s Chapter 11 bankruptcy process and helped secure a pair of favorable resolutions for current and future personal injury victims.

 After playing key roles in many areas of the firm, including occupational diseases and transportation, Ann helped establish the firm’s securities fraud practice more than a decade ago, which has since held as many as 49 lead or co-lead positions in litigation.